-Text Completion questions test the ability of test takers – to maintain a constant attitude of interpretation and evaluation, reasoning from what they have read so far to create a picture of the whole and revising that picture as they go – by omitting crucial words from short passages and asking them to use the remaining information in the passage as a basis for selecting words or short phrases to fill the blanks and create a coherent, meaningful whole.
+Text Completion questions on the GRE tests the ability of test-takers – to maintain a constant attitude of interpretation and evaluation, reasoning from what they have read so far to create a picture of the whole and revising that picture as they go – by omitting crucial words from short passages and asking them to use the remaining information in the passage as a basis for selecting words or short phrases to fill the blanks and create a coherent, meaningful whole.

 - Passage composed of one to five sentences